New Forest CAMHS are seeking to recruit dynamic and innovative mental health nurses

 You will Care Coordinate a caseload, to offer therapeutic engagement to stabilise and reduce risk in acute presentations, and liaise with professional networks to improve outcomes and access to support outside of CAMHS.

-You will confident to manage clinical calls into service, and you will be competent to complete prioritised reviews and liaise with clinicians from other teams within East Sussex CAMHS, as well as partner agencies, including children services and schools to encourage collaborative working to provide support around a child or young person.
+You will be support the duty rota and will be confident to manage clinical calls into service, and you will be competent to complete prioritised reviews and liaise with clinicians from other teams within Hampshire CAMHS, as well as partner agencies, including children services and schools to encourage collaborative working to provide support around a child or young person.

 This role also holds the expectation to clinically supervise junior staff and act as a practice supervisor or assessor to nursing students on placement with us.